Algafix/OSNMA/README.md

 Requirements
 ---

-The required python libraries can all be installed with `pip` usin the `requirements.txt` file.
+The required Python libraries can all be installed with `pip` using the `requirements.txt` file.

 ```
 $ pip install -r requirements.txt